carboneio/tiny-storage-client/USAGE-SWIFT.md

 ## Highlight

-## Highlights

-* 🚀 **Performances** - Vanilla JS + Only 2 dependencies [simple-get](https://github.com/feross/simple-get) for HTTP requests and [aws4](https://github.com/mhart/aws4) for signing S3 requests.
+* 🚀 Vanilla JS + Only 2 dependencies [simple-get](https://github.com/feross/simple-get) for HTTP requests and [aws4](https://github.com/mhart/aws4) for signing S3 requests.
-* 🌎 **High availability** - Provide one or a list of storages credentials: the SDK will switch storage if something goes wrong (Server/DNS not responding, timeout, error 500, too many redirection, authentication error, and more...).
+* 🌎 Provide one or a list of storages credentials: the SDK will switch storage if something goes wrong (Server/DNS not responding, timeout, error 500, too many redirection, authentication error, and more...).
 As soon as the main storage is available, the SDK returns to the main storage
-* ✨ **Reconnect automatically** - If a request fails due to an authentication token expiration, the SDK fetches a new authentication token and retry the initial request with it (Concerns only Swift Storage).
+* ✨ If a request fails due to an authentication token expiration, the SDK fetches a new authentication token and retry the initial request with it (Concerns only Swift Storage).
-* 🚩 **Mixing S3 and Swift credentials is not supported** - When initialising the Tiny SDK client, provide only a list of S3 or a list of Swift credentials, switching from one storage system to another is not supported.
+* 🚩 When initialising the Tiny SDK client, provide only a list of S3 or a list of Swift credentials, switching from one storage system to another is not supported.
-* ✅ **100% tested** - Production battle-tested against hundreds of GBs of file uploads & downloads
+* ✅ Production battle-tested against hundreds of GBs of file uploads & downloads

 ## Install